Aging Hard Cider with Oak Chips, Cubes or Spirals

 Price not available

-10 Liter Oak Aging Barrel with Stand, Bung and Spigot - Wooden Whiskey Barrel Wine Barrel - for The Home Brewer, Distiller, Wine Maker and Cocktail Aging - New American Oak Barrel for aging whiskey
+10 Liter Oak Aging Barrel with Stand, Bung & Spigot (2.5 gallon) - Wooden Whiskey Barrel Wine Barrel For The Home Brewer, Distiller, Wine Making, Cocktail Aging - Charred Oak Barrels for Aging Whiskey

 10L American Oak Barrel